310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 <th>(Hoping that one of them would quickly and easily solve Ryuseitai’s problems, and clear the clouds obscuring our unit…)</th>

-<th>(But I gave up on the thought, because I figured it would be impossible for it to actually happen… I thought that Ryuseitai was only bound to rot away as time went by…)</th>
+<th>(But I almost gave up on the thought, because I figured it would be impossible for it to actually happen… I thought that Ryuseitai was only bound to rot away as time went by…)</th>

 <th>(But my fantasy became a reality, and my dream—my wish came true.)</th>
 {% endbubble %}